perfectimprints/promotional-ideas/README.md

 # promotional-ideas
-This repo serves as a backup for perfectimprints.com.
+This repo serves as a backup for [Perfect Imprints](https://perfectimprints.com).